anirudhpulasani/air-quality-index/README.md

 ### Prerequisites

-You need to install reactjs to run this code
+Need to install reactjs to run this code

-## Deployment

 ## Built With